 Protecting our Environment and Enhancing our Communities

-The Goal of Growing Rural is to link young people to service learning activities, centered on our mission, that build leadership, provide academic improvement and life skills training as we also instill an appreciation for our environment among our youth.
+The Goal of our Growing Rural Youth Garden Program is to link youth and their families to Gardening Programs centered on our mission, to build leadership, provide academic improvement and life skills training as we also instill an appreciation for agriculture and our environment.

 Growing Rural is an innovative program designed to create rural leaders for tomorrow.
-In direct alignment with our mission, Growing Rural builds skills in critical thinking and problem-solving, collaboration, innovation, character development, leadership, employment preparation, and youth philanthropy.
-The program encourages youth (and their adult mentors) to work in collaboration with local nonprofits or service agencies to solve rural community problems.
+In direct alignment with our mission, Growing Rural builds skills gardening along with critical thinking and problem-solving, collaboration, innovation, character development, leadership, environmental and agricultural advocacy and appreciation among our youth and their families.
+The program encourages youth (their families and their adult mentors) to work together toward environmental stewardship and community betterment.

 The Growing Rural program aligns with our agricultural roots, through a rural development model where youth go through six steps as they implement the project:

 Community Need: What does the community you live in need?
 How could gardening help food insecurity or hunger in your community?

 Soil Conservation: How can we enhance our soil, improve its quality and encourage conservation.

 Learning about Gardening: What Skills do we need to become a good gardener and to improve our agriculture?
 Science, Math, Art, Research & Technology…..
 Growing SMART!
 We have developed our own Growing Rural Journal Curriculum with gardening academic lessons that is a required part of this program.

 Good Gardening Skills: What do we need to do to plant, maintain and harvest from our garden?
 How can we garden organically?

 Harvest to Table: What good will come from our project?
 What are our outcomes?
 What are the nutritional benefits that we get from our garden?
 How can we continue our garden into the future on location and at home?